 Noriko Kelley serves as executive vice president of programming strategy at CBS Entertainment.
 Upon her promotion in June 2017, she became the first female and first person of color as head of scheduling for any broadcast television network.

-In her new position, which reports to Kahl, Kelley’s primary responsibility is overseeing the program planning and scheduling of all primetime programming for the CBS Television Network.
-She also supervises coordination between CBS programming divisions and the network’s respective operations in sales, marketing, affiliate relations, news, sports and research, as well as with the CBS Television Station Group.
+She reports to Amy Reisenbach, president of CBS Entertainment, with the primary responsibility of overseeing the program planning and scheduling of all primetime programming for the CBS Television Network.
+She also supervises coordination between CBS programming divisions and the network’s respective operations in sales, marketing, affiliate relations, news, sports and research, CBS Television Stations Group, and across Paramount Global brands.

-Previously, Kelley was senior vice president, program planning and scheduling since August 2012.
-Prior to that, she was vice president, program planning and scheduling since April 2010, playing a role in many of the network’s successful scheduling moves, including the relocation of television’s number one comedy The Big Bang Theory to Thursday.
+Previously, Kelley was senior vice president of program planning & scheduling since August 2012.
+Prior to that, she was vice president of program planning & scheduling since April 2010, playing a role in many of the network’s successful scheduling moves.
 Previously, she served as a director in the department since May 2007.
-In that time, Kelley has also worked with The CW and continues in that capacity.

-Kelley is a graduate of USC with a bachelor of arts in East Asian languages and cultures.
-In addition, she has an M.A. in communication management from USC’s Annenberg School of Communication.
-She serves on the boards of the USC Annenberg School of Communication Alumni Advisory and the USC Society of Trojan Women and is a Mentor for Colour TV’s Executive/Assistant Mentorship Program.
+A graduate of USC with a Bachelor of Arts in East Asian languages and cultures, Kelley also has an MA in communication management from USC’s Annenberg School of Communication.
+She serves on the board of the USC Annenberg School of Communication Alumni Advisory and is a member of the USC Trojan Women’s Network.

 She is also an active member of the Academy of Television Arts and Sciences, HRTS, and ColorComm.
 Kelley served as a Board Member for the USC Society of Women and participated in the ColourTV Mentorship Program and the USC Annenberg Mentor Program.